davesmiths/getFeed/README.md

 Drop in a custom date template to use for the date in the template

 **namespace**
-The namespace for the plugin, affects the data attribute data-[ns]-src, class names in the template
+The namespace for the plugin, affects the data attribute data-[ns] and class names in the template

 ###Callback
 Called for each element when complete.
 Useful when not using the replace option: {replace:false}